 Why would anyone need to use superscript?

-- As a reference marker, where a superscript number follows a statement and the corresponding reference is placed in the footer or bottom of the page.
+- As a reference marker, where a superscript number follows a statement, and the corresponding reference is in the footer.

 - In mathematics, a superscript number is also used to represent an exponent.